cityblock/commons-starter-project/README.md

 - In production, we scan software installed on our servers using [AppCanary][]
 - In development, we use [NSP][] to scan external dependencies of our Node app for vulnerabilities daily and check dependency changes for vulnerabilities
-- We follow the Microsoft [Secure Development Lifecycle][] through security focused ts-lint rules
-- We maintain 80% test coverage to reduce the chance of unintended disclosure of PHI
+We follow the Microsoft [Secure Development Lifecycle][] through security focused ts-lint rules- We maintain 80% test coverage to reduce the chance of unintended disclosure of PHI
 - We prefer standard or popular libraries with institutional backing
 - Commiting directly to master is disabled via Github 'Protected Branches'
 - All commits to master must be made through a pull request that is approved by another engineer